-While both are formed of a solid combination of hydrocarbons extracted from mines, the critical difference between Medical grade Vaseline vs Vaseline is that vaseline is made of pure petroleum jelly containing minerals and microcrystalline wax, making it smoother.
+While both are formed of a solid combination of hydrocarbons extracted from mines, the critical difference between Medical grade Vaseline vs Vaseline is that Vaseline is made of pure petroleum jelly containing minerals and microcrystalline wax, making it smoother.
 Makeup removal using Medical Vaseline is common.
-Medical vaseline works well to soothe and hydrate skin that’s been dry, chapped, or otherwise damaged.
+Medical works well to soothe and hydrate skin that’s been dry, chapped, or otherwise damaged.
 A lot of lip balms use it as their foundation.
-Vaseline and medical vaseline share a source with gasoline; therefore, they are hardly products of a pristine environment.
+Vaseline and medical Vaseline share a source with gasoline; therefore, they are hardly products of a pristine environment.
 There is no way they could be considered environmentally friendly.
 Though it would be good to use these items, they are worth their benefits.

 Medical Grade Vaseline Pure Ultra White Petroleum Jelly